Netflix began in 1997 as a competitor to Blockbuster. Now, it has as many users as the entire population of Canada, UK, and Japan combined.

 Recent years have seen a steep increase in the number of households cutting ties with traditional paid TV and opting for other viewing platforms.
 This trend of cord-cutting and streaming preference was exacerbated by the pandemic and is forecast to continue.

 “Consumers are choosing to cut the cord because of high prices, especially compared with streaming alternatives.
-The loss of live sports in H1 2020 contributed to further declines.
+The loss of live sports in the late years contributed to further declines.
 While sports have returned, people will not return to their old cable or satellite plans.”

 – Eric Haggstrom, eMarketer forecasting analys